EDiLD/r_landau_2015/README.md

 ## Preliminaries

+You will need an up to date installtion of R and the needed packages.

 ### Install R

 If you don't already have set up R on your laptop, please download and install it from [here](http://cran.rstudio.com/).